Types of Animals Class 3

 • Animals are living creatures that can be found all around us.
 They come in different shapes, and sizes, and have various ways of living.
 They have different characteristics and can be divided into various categories on the basis of their habitats, eating habits body structure and behaviour.

-Types of Animals Based on their Eating Habits
+Types of Animals Based on Their Eating Habits

 Animals can be categorised into the following based on their different eating habits: